Battlelogium/Battlelogium/README.md

 ![Battlelogium](http://ron975.github.io/Battlelogium/images/Battlelogium.Logo.Full.png "Battlelogium")
 =========================

-Battlelogium is a [Battlelog](http://battlelog.battlefield.com/) client that wraps Battlelog, Origin, and Battlefield 3 and 4 into one neat package.
-It enables Steam features such as the overlay and In-Home Streaming for both Battlefield 3 and 4.
+Battlelogium is a [Battlelog](http://battlelog.battlefield.com/) client that wraps Battlelog, Origin, and Battlelog-powered games into one neat package.
+It enables Steam features such as the overlay and In-Home Streaming for all Battlelog-powered games.

 Features
 --------

+* Supports Battlefield 3, Medal of Honor: Warfighter, **Battlefield 4 and Battlefield Hardline**
 * Powered by [CEFSharp](http://github.com/cefsharp/CEFSharp/)
 * Built with aesthetics in mind
 * Wraps Battlefield and Battlelog in one neat package
-* Steam Overlay support for Battlefield 3 and **Battlefield 4**_*_
+* **Steam Overlay support** for all supported games
-* Steam **In-Home Streaming**** for Battlefield 3 and 4
+* Steam **In-Home Streaming** for all supported games
 * Start campaign with Steam support if Battlelog is not available
 * Does not modify or affect any Battlefield or Origin files
 * Open source and licensed under [GNU GPL v3](http://www.gnu.org/licenses/gpl.html)

-_*Steam features for x64 executables are available through the Steam Beta channel, as well as the Origin Beta channel_ _**In-Home streaming requires hardware acceleration in Battlelogium to be enabled_ Configuration Options
+Configuration Options
 ---------------------